 “I do not pray for these alone, but also for those who will believe in Me through their word; that they all may be one, as You, Father, are in Me, and I in You; that they also may be one in Us, that the world may believe that You sent Me” (John 17:20-21).

 The Seven Trumpets of Revelation 8

-Anyone who keeps God’s commandments and has received the Holy Spirit through the one baptism of Jesus Christ, abides in God (1 John 3:24).
+Anyone who keeps God’s commandments and has received the holy spirit through the one baptism (Ephesians 4:5) of Jesus Christ, abides in God (1 John 3:24).
 But while our obedience may save ourselves, if we do not preach the whole truth, including the truth of the relationship between Christ and God, we cannot save others.

 The Trinity doctrine is a great blasphemy that prevents its followers, and others, from receiving salvation.
 It not only divides Christians, but it was also the primary catalyst behind the creation of the Muslim religion, which now has 1.6 billion followers.
 The understanding of a one-person God, among the Arab people, goes back to Abraham.

 Our explanation of Christ and God must agree with the teachings of Christ and the Apostles, to bring God’s message of salvation to the world.

 The “image of the beast” and the “mark of the beast” are the two great blasphemies that survived the Reformation.

 But the Book of Revelation prophesied that these two great blasphemies would be overcome by the preaching of the Sanctified Church in the end days.

 Isaiah said the Lord will “prepare a mighty agent, to speak to the drunkards of Ephraim” … “Line upon line, precept upon precept…He will speak to this people, through stammering lips and tongue” (Isaiah 28:1-2, 10 -11).
 This mighty agent is the end time Sanctified Church.